paidge/Docker-wordpress-graphql/Readme.md

 cd ^repo_folder^
 ```

-Then edit the .env file and fix your language in Dockerfile ARG.
+1. Then edit the .env file
+2. Fix your language in Dockerfile ARG.
+3. Set your front URL in wp-content/themes/redirect/index.php

 ```
 docker-compose build